Separability and entanglement in classical eigenfunctions as a criterion for Hamiltonian chaos: Discussion

 \section{Discussion}

+We studied the eigenfunctions of the (classical) Liouville operator, and we found that the factorizability of these eigenfunctions by a continuous canonical transformation is a criterion for the Liouville integrability of the system.
+On the other hand, the absence of such a canonical transformation is a signature of chaos.

-When discussing chaos, it is often mentioned that the quantum and classical situations are strikingly different because the Schr\"{o}dinger equation is linear, and classical chaos arises due to non-linearities in the Hamilton equations.
-However, to properly compare the two theories, we must first bring them into common ground as the one provided by the Hilbert space formulation of classical mechanics.
+Our approach to classical chaos is based on the Hilbert space formulation of classical mechanics.
+We argue that such an approach is valuable because it might open the door for a unifying framework to study classical and quantum chaos.
+Often, it is mentioned that quantum and classical chaos are strikingly different because the Schr\"{o}dinger equation is linear, and classical chaos arises due to non-linearities in the Hamilton equations.
+However, to properly compare the two theories, we must first bring them into a common ground, as the one given by the KvN theory.
+Like the Schr\"{o}dinger equation, the KvN equation is linear, yet it allows for chaotic dynamics.

-Like the Schr\"{o}dinger equation, the KvN equation (\ref{KvN}) is linear.
-Hence, within the KvN formalism, we are forced to look for a different understanding of the qualitative differences between regular and chaotic motions.
-There is still plenty to be done in this regard.
-Still, the results shown in this paper might open new lines of research by showing that concepts usually limited to the quantum realm can be of value in classical scenarios.
+The results shown in this paper might open new lines of research by showing that concepts usually limited to the quantum realm can be of value in classical scenarios.

 Reciprocally, using Hilbert space methods to reformulate Hamiltonian chaos might open new paths that lead to new understandings of quantum chaos.
 Based on the results we got in the main text, we suggest in the appendix a possible line of investigation using quantum phase-space wavefunctions.